dzervenes/dzervenes.github.io/research-methods/unit9.md

 ---

-In this activity,
+In this task, I completed the Charts worksheet using Excel to analyse brand preferences and diet outcomes.
+I created percentage bar charts for Area 1 and Area 2, a clustered bar chart for comparison, and relative frequency histograms for Diet A vs Diet B. The visualisations revealed regional variation in cereal brand loyalty and differences in weight loss distributions.
+Diet B showed more consistent results.
+This activity enhanced my ability to summarise and interpret data through appropriate chart types.
+The completed worksheet is available upon request.

-Document <a href="pdf/E-Portfolio Activity Charts Example Worksheet.pdf" target="_blank" rel="noopener noreferrer">here</a>
+Visualisations and analysis available <a href="pdf/E-Portfolio Activity Charts Example Worksheet.pdf" target="_blank" rel="noopener noreferrer">here</a>

 <style>